 Web copy is created by using creative words and sentences aimed at engaging people and encouraging them to take some predetermined action.
 Web copy content has a single aim – of driving people to click through, sign up, fill out an online form, register or make a purchase.
-It acts as a guiding light, helping people find their way through your website, and providing them the information they have come in search of.
+It acts as a guiding light, helping people find their way through your website, and providing them with the information they have come in search of.

 The web copy must be enticing enough to grab the attention of visitors to your website quickly and make sure that they stick around.
 The content must sell your brand to them.
 It obviously means that the core function of a web copy is to sell.

-On the other hand web content is the content found on your website in any form.
+On the other hand, web content is the content found on your website in any form.
 Web content constitutes all the writing on your website and web pages.
 The core purpose is to provide information and enlighten people about your website and business.

 The key difference between web copy and web content is that the latter is not used for any promotional or selling purpose.
 Web pages simply provide insights and create value for your business.
-High quality and informative web pages can help you gain the respect and loyalty of your customers and achieve your goal of building long term relationships with your targeted audience.
+High-quality and informative web pages can help you gain the respect and loyalty of your customers and achieve your goal of building long-term relationships with your targeted audience.

 At the same time, it also helps you create a bond with your targeted audience that can help you sell your products and/or services.
 Web content can help your organization earn profit in the long term although it must be borne in mind that selling, promoting, and creating sales opportunities are not the intended end goals of web content.

 Web content can help businesses attract new customers from diverse markets to their business through a process of creating posts that are informative, interesting, and valuable.
-Web content that provides answers to the most pressing queries that some potential buyers and customers might have can do wonders to your traffic.
+Content that provides answers to the most pressing queries that some potential buyers and customers might have can do wonders to your traffic.
 At the same time, consistency is the key factor.
 Be consistent in delivering valuable and highly informative content to your readers and visitors and you can be sure that your business will take huge positive strides in the right direction.